Xinyang: Administration

 The Xinyang City is divided into two districts and eight counties.

+Xinyang City has 2 districts and 8 counties, including Shihe District, Pingqiao District, Huangchuan County, Guangshan County, Xi County, Xin County, Luoshan County, Shangcheng County, Huaibin County, and Gushi County.

 Demographics

+According to the Seventh National Census in 2020, the city's Permanent Population (hukou) was 6,234,401.Compared with 6,108,683 people in the Sixth National Census in 2010, the number increased by 125,718, representing a growth of 2.06%, with an average annual growth rate of 0.20%.

 According to the 2010 Census, the population of Xinyang is of 6,109,106 inhabitants, 6.39% less than the population marked on the last census of 2000, when there were 6,527,368 inhabitants in the city.

 Its built up area is home to 1,230,042 inhabitants spread out on 2 urban districts and 3665.9 km².

 Culture

-Xinyang Tea Culture Festival is held during April, 28th and 30th every year.
+Xinyang Tea Culture Festival is held during April 28 and 30 of every year.
 The 25,000-capacity Xinyang Stadium, which has a capacity of 25,000, is located in the city.
 It is used mostly for association football and sometimes for athletics.

-The Jingju Temple in Guangshan county was the source of the first Chinese section of Buddism "Tiantai school" as early as the fifth year of Tianbao in the Northern Qi Dynasty (554 A.D.), since the saint monk Huisi came to the Jingju Temple.
+The Jingju Temple in Guangshan county was the source of the first Chinese section of the Buddhist "Tiantai school" as early as the fifth year of Tianbao in the Northern Qi Dynasty (554 A.D.), since the saint monk Huisi came to the Jingju Temple.
 Emperor Shenzong of Song bestowed the "Emperor entitled Brahma Temple" still conserved in the temple.